New Parent Support Program

 Baby Boot Camp is a class that provides information on labor & delivery, postpartum, breast-feeding, bottle feeding, and safety.
 The class emphasizes the father’s involvement and includes interactive demonstrations of basic infant care, such as bathing, diapering, and soothing a crying baby.
 This class is provided to expectant parents (both couples & singles).
 Participants must register prior to attending the class by calling the NPSP Office.

-Snack-Chats are monthly one-hour sessions that include education to promote healthy child development and familiar relationships, as well as give parents an opportunity to exchange dialogue with other parents regarding there parenting experiences.
-Snacks are provided, and these chats are for PARENTS ONLY.
+"Let's Talk" Parenting Classes are monthly one-hour sessions that include education to promote healthy child development and familial relationships, as well as give parents an opportunity to exchange dialogue with other parents regarding their parenting experiences.
+These classes are for PARENTS ONLY.
 Parents needing childcare during these classes are encouraged to contact the Child & Youth Programs Resource & Referral Office at 760.830.3349 a minimum of 2 weeks prior to the class they wish to attend.
 Parents will be responsible for the cost of their childcare.
-Participants must register for Snack-Chats prior to attending the class by calling the NPSP Office.
+Participants must register prior to attending the class by calling the NPSP Office.